 We have tried, above all, with this information to emphasise that homosexuality is a state of being, just like heterosexuality.
 It is very difficult to become a full happy human being if your sexuality is being denied particularly by those who love or have regard for you.
 By sharing in a part of this persons life you will be helping to strengthen the bonds between you, and greatly raise everyone's chance of happiness.

 For further help we have also have...

 - How do I Tell My Parents I'm Lesbian or Gay?

 Useful for people contemplating coming out to their parents.

-Our Kids Are Alright Booklet (PDF format - Download a Free PDF reader)
+- Our Kids Are Alright Booklet (PDF format - Get a free PDF reader - Site looks cheap but excellent PDF reader)